jstnlawson/Meeboard/README.md

 # Meeboard
 The Meeboard an audio sampler that records any sound you want and plays back your recording at different pitches on the keyboard keys.
 If you register you can save your files and use them again in the future.
+The record and playback are done using the React Audio Analyser.
+The pitch shift, distortion, and delay effects are all achieved with the use of Web Audio API.

 ## Screenshot
 <img src="./public/meeboard.png">